carolinager/RelReach/README.md

 # RelReach

+RelReach implements the model-checking algorithm for relational reachability properties presented in the CAV25 paper "Efficient Probabilistic Model Checking for Relational Reachability" by Lina Gerlach, Tobias Winkler, Erika Ábrahám, Borzoo Bonakdarpour, and Sebastian Junges.
-Tool for checking universally quantified relational reachability properties like "Does it hold for all schedulers that the probability of reaching states labeled a is the same as the probability of reaching states labeled b?", working on top of storm.
+More precisely, it allows to check universally quantified relational reachability properties like "Does it hold for all schedulers that the probability of reaching states labeled a is the same as the probability of reaching states labeled b?".
+RelReach works on top of storm(py).

 ## Usage

+### Docker (Recommended)
+A docker image for the tool is provided on Zenodo.

 ### Arguments:
 #### Required Arguments:
 - ```--modelPath```: path to MDP model file